This is the story of how my wife Anna and I walked away unharmed from a car crash that easily could have killed us.

 That was the bad luck.
 This is where the unbelievably good luck begins.

 First, I had recently passed a semi, but hadn’t yet moved back into the right lane.
 If we’d been next to the semi, or just barely ahead of it, the resulting collision when the car went out of control likely would have killed us.
-If we’d been in the right lane, we would have spun out into the ditch and flipped over, going off the road sideways and perpendicular to the highway instead of backwards and nearly parallel, which would also could have been deadly.
+If we’d been in the right lane, we would have spun out into the ditch and flipped over, going off the road sideways and perpendicular to the highway instead of backwards and nearly parallel, which also could have been deadly.

 Second, I didn’t hit the brakes right away, so we didn’t slow or stop in the right lane with a semi coming at us head-on.
 I don’t know if this was because I somehow retained the wherewithal not to brake until we were off the road, or if my feet just took that long to catch up with my brain.
 But I do know that if we’d stopped on the highway and not off of it we’d probably be dead.